 - 1/4 cup coarsely chopped flat-leaf parsley

-- 1. The day before you intend to serve the cassoulet, pick over the beans and cast aside any stones or grit or other curious objects.
-Rinse the beans in a colander and drain well.
+- The day before you plan to serve the cassoulet, pick over the beans and cast aside any stones, grit, bits of twigs, or other curious objects you find.
+Rinse the beans in a colander and drain them well.
 Dump the beans in a bowl and add enough water to cover by at least 3 inches.
 Let soak overnight.

-- 3. Cook the duck fat and skin in a large heavy skillet over medium heat until between 1/4 and 1/3 cup fat has rendered and is shimmering, golden and beautiful, maybe 4 minutes or so.
-Remove and discard the solid pieces of fat and skin.
-Season the duck pieces and the lamb with the salt and pepper.
+- Remove and discard the solid pieces of fat and skin.
+Season the duck and lamb with the salt and pepper.
 Add the duck pieces to the skillet and sear them in the hot fat, turning to brown both sides.
 Transfer them to a plate.
-Repeat with the lamb pieces and then the sausage pieces.
+Repeat with the lamb cubes and then the sausage chunks.

-- 4. Add the onion and celery to the fat in the skillet and sauté until lightly browned.
+- Scatter the onion and celery into the skillet and sauté until lightly browned.
 Add the garlic, Italian seasoning, nutmeg, and cloves and sauté until aromatic, about 1 minute.
 Add the wine and bring to a boil.
-Add the stock or broth and tomatoes and bring to a boil.
+Add the chicken stock or broth and tomatoes and bring to a boil.
 Remove from the heat.

-- 5. Drain the beans.
-Layer the beans and meats, beginning and ending with the beans and alternating with the meat (4 layers of beans, 3 of meat), in a 6-quart slow cooker with an ovenproof insert.
-(Check the manufacturer’s instructions.)
-Pour the hot liquid over the layers of beans and meat.
+- Drain the beans.
+In a 6-quart slow cooker with an ovenproof insert (check the manufacturer’s instructions), layer the beans and meats, beginning and ending with the beans and alternating with the meat (4 layers of beans, 3 of meat).
+Pour the hot stock mixture over the layers of beans and meat.
 Cover and cook until the beans are tender, 8 to 10 hours on low.
 (We found that 9 hours did the trick perfectly.)

-- 7. Mix the bread crumbs and parsley in a small bowl and scatter over the top of the cassoulet.
-Remove the insert from the slow cooker, place it on a baking sheet, and bake until the top is browned and bubbling, about 30 minutes.
-Serve the cassoulet immediately.
+- Mix the bread crumbs and parsley in a small bowl and scatter over the top of the cassoulet.
+Remove the insert from the slow cooker, place it on a baking sheet, and bake until the top of the cassoulet is browned and bubbling, about 30 minutes.
+Serve immediately.
 (You can cover and refrigerate the cassoulet for up to 5 days.
 Reheat gently in a low oven or on the stovetop over low heat.)

 (After 5 hours of slow cooking, some of the beans were coming to the top and turning hard, so I added an additional 3/4 cup broth and pushed the beans down into the liquid.)
 Also, I would suggest cooking the duck fat and skin over low heat for 15 to 20 minutes and watch that it doesn’t burn.
 Then, measure out the needed 1/4 to 1/3 cup to saute the duck, lamb, and sausage.
 Keep the remaining rendered duck fat in the freezer for frying potatoes.
 Don’t waste any of the duck fat.
 We loved the crumbs on top.
 This recipe is definitely a keeper and great to make and forget about for hours.
 Our few leftovers the next day had even more flavor.